praekelt/xforms-service/README.md

 - `GET /ping`: pongs the client.
 - `GET /threads`: dumps thread data for debugging.
 - `POST /tasks/gc`: invokes the application's garbage collector.

+See the [API documentation](./http-api-docs.md) for more details on the available endpoints.